pgrit/SimpleImageIO/README.md

 ```

 That's it.
 Simply add a reference to `SimpleImageIO/SimpleImageIO.csproj` to your project and you should be up and running.

+## Building on other platforms

+In theory, the package works on any platform.
+However, the native dependencies have to be built for each.
+Currently, the workflow has been set up and tested for 64 bit Windows and Linux (Ubuntu 20.04).
+Other platforms (like OSX) need to be built from source.
+For these, the [SimpleImageIO.csproj](SimpleImageIO/SimpleImageIO.csproj) file needs to be adjusted, instructions can be found in the comments of that file.
+The process should be a simple copy&paste operation, provided nothing goes south when building the C++ library.

 ## Usage example